Hinaidi RAF Cemetery (renamed Ma'Asker Al Raschid) - 2020

-The Hinaidi RAF Peace Cemetery has long been abandoned and has to date seemed to have 'fallen between the cracks' with regards maintenance of the headstones and the security of the site itself (see aerial photograph below).
+The Hinaidi RAF Peace Cemetery (Renamed the Ma'Asker Al Raschid RAF Cemetery when the RAF Hinaidi air base was handed over to the Iraqi government) has long been abandoned and has over time 'fallen between the cracks' with regards the CWGC maintenance of the headstones and the security of the site itself (see aerial photograph below).

 2019 Satellite Photograph of the Hinaidi RAF Peace Cemetery

 Royal Air Force Casualties at Hinaidi RAF Peace Cemetery